Dream of: 16 November 2000 "Weltkrieg"

 Relieved, I began driving again.
 A conversation began in the car, and the black-haired woman in the back seat began talking about the play.
 As I listened to her, I realized I had understood very little about the play.
 I knew the action had concerned a family and problems within the family, particularly a crippled son who lived in the family.
 I also had the feeling that the play was about much more than just the family, that if I could understand the basic plot dealing with the family relationships, I could extrapolate a more profound meaning which the author had been trying to project.
 But I simply hadn't understood and I felt embarrassed to say so.
 So, when the woman asked me a question about the play, I tried to fake it, and I simply said I thought she was correct in what she was saying.

 Wishing I could speak more intelligently about the play, I finally began talking with the man about the play.
 He seemed well-informed, obviously intelligent and well-rounded.
 I hardly ever went to plays, but I now remembered I had once before seen him at a play, and I concluded that he must frequently go to plays and that he probably was able to compare one play with another.
 He never smiled and seemed serious.
 But he seemed like a likeable fellow, and I would like to know more about him.
 We talked a bit about the play.
 I still couldn't say much about it.
 But now I did remember the play had taken place in Germany.
-Passing through my knowledge of German plays, I thought of the playwright Bertolt Brecht and I mentioned Brecht to the man.
+Passing through my knowledge of German plays, I thought of Bertolt Brecht and I mentioned Brecht to the man.
 When I noticed the man spoke with an accent, I asked him if he were from Germany.
-He replied that he was "Hungarian", added that he spoke about a half-dozen languages, and proceeded to list the languages for me.
+He replied that he was "Hungarian," added that he spoke about a half-dozen languages, and proceeded to list the languages for me.
 He spoke a few words of German, and one of the words I distinctly heard was "Weltkrieg."
 I thought of trying to carry on a conversation with him in German, but I hadn't spoken German in so long, I hesitated to begin.

 Finally, he asked if I had any classical music cassette tapes in the car and he mentioned a specific tape which he would like to hear.
 Of course I didn't, since I hardly ever listened to classical music.
 But I allowed him to go through some other cassettes which I had.
 He picked out one by Mireille Mathieu, and slid it into the tape player.
 A beautiful French song began to fill the car and seemed to enliven the atmosphere.
 I loved hearing French songs and I wondered if the couple in the back seat could understand the lyrics as well as I could.